Drones at incidents

 However, media and members of the public risk committing an offence if operating a drone near to any emergency service incident.

-• It is an offence for a drone to fly “close to or inside areas” where an emergency response effort is ongoing unless permission has been obtained from the appropriate emergency response services.
+(e) ‘…not fly close to or inside areas where an emergency response effort is ongoing unless they have permission to do so from the responsible emergency response services.’

 The Civil Aviation Authority has further guidance on using drones for both private and commercial use, including its Drone Code.